Deacon Fellows Program

 - Dr. Lallene J. Rector, President and Associate Professor of Psychology of Religion and Pastoral Psychotherapy

-- Rev. Dr. Mark Teasdale, E. Stanley Jones Associate Professor of Evangelism
+- Rev. Dr. Mark Teasdale, E. Stanley Jones Professor of Evangelism